johnalison/obsidian-notes/1-projects/Mixed2.0/Run3 Synthetic Data.md

 - [x] Move pt cut to 35
 - [ ] Jets with 3 medium b-jets

+v9:
+- like v8 but now with the 00-09-02 pdfs (using the rotated masses for the ak4 jets pdfs)

 v8:
 - like v7 but with 00-09-01 pdfs (using new jet calibration) [[Splitting PDF Archive]]